-The tallest natural sand dune system on the East Coast, Jockey's Ridge State Park is hard to miss while driving along the bypass in Nags Head.
-Hike up the dunes, fly a kite, go sand boarding or learn how to hang glide; there are numerous reasons why you'll want to visit this OBX landmark!
+The tallest natural sand dune system on the East Coast, Jockey's Ridge State Park, is hard to miss while driving along the bypass in Nags Head.
+So hike up the dunes, fly a kite, go sandboarding or learn how to hang glide; there are numerous reasons why you'll want to visit this OBX landmark!

-Admission is free and hours are generally from sunrise to sunset.
-There is a cool museum that's worth checking out, it has some interesting Nags Head artifacts and signage that is decades old.
+Admission is free, and hours are generally from sunrise to sunset.
+There is an excellent museum that's worth checking out.
+It has some interesting Nags Head artifacts and signage that is decades old.

 First Flight Adventure Park

-Climb and zip your way through the strenuous ropes course at the sound side First Flight Adventure Park.
-Suitable for youth and adults, this Nags Head attraction is great fun, and a unique attraction to enjoy during your stay.
+Climb and zip your way through the strenuous ropes course at the sound side of First Flight Adventure Park.
+Suitable for youth and adults, this Nags Head attraction is great fun and a unique appeal to enjoy during your stay.

-When Jennette's Pier was destroyed during Hurricane Isabel in 2003, it was uncertain whether or not the structure would be rebuilt.
-Fortunately, Jennette's Pier was reconstructed and is the only pier on the Outer Banks with concrete pillars.
+When Jennette's Pier, unfortunately, was destroyed during Hurricane Isabel in 2003, it was uncertain whether or not the structure would be reconstructed Fortunately, Jennette's Pier was rebuilt and is the only pier on the Outer Banks with concrete pillars.

-On a sunny summer day, it's difficult to find a spot for your car in the parking lot.
-Jennette's Pier is a terrific spot to spend the day at the beach.
-There's a bath house located just off the beach and a small aquarium and gift/tackle shop in the pier house.
+On a sunny summer day, it's challenging to find a spot for your car in the parking lot.
+However, Jennette's Pier is a terrific spot to spend the day at the beach.
+A bathhouse located just off the shore and a small aquarium and gift/tackle shop in the pier house.

 Seaside Art Gallery

-Located at milepost 11 on beach road, the Seaside Art Gallery is a wonderful place to view and purchase one-of-a-kind artwork pieces.
+Located at milepost 11 on the beach road, the Seaside Art Gallery is a beautiful place to view and purchase one-of-a-kind artwork pieces.
 Unique paintings and drawings line the gallery walls from local and international artists.

 Bodie Island Lighthouse

 With its distinct black and white stripes, this iconic structure can be spotted from miles away.
-Bodie Island Lighthouse is visited by tens of thousands of vacationers each year and is an absolute must-see if you haven't visited already.
+Bodie Island Lighthouse is visited by tens of thousands of vacationers each year and is an absolute must-see if you haven't seen it already.